acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/addon-development/web-content.md

 ### <a name="json_serializable">JSON-Serializable Values</a> ###

 The payload for an event can be any JSON-serializable value.
-The code that sends the event serializes the payload to JSON automatically, and the code that receives the event deserializes the payload automatically.
-So you don't have to serialize/deserialize the payload yourself.
+When events are sent their payloads are automatically serialized, and when events are received their payloads are automatically deserialized, so you don't need to worry about serialization.

 However, you _do_ have to ensure that the payload can be serialized to JSON.
-This means that it needs to be a string, number, boolean, array of JSON-serializable values, or an object whose property values are themselves JSON-serializable.
-However, you can't send functions, and if the object contains methods they won't be encoded.
+This means that it needs to be a string, number, boolean, null, array of JSON-serializable values, or an object whose property values are themselves JSON-serializable.
+This means you can't send functions, and if the object contains methods they won't be encoded.

 For example, to include an array of strings in the payload: